Shaktimaan: Development

 Mukesh Khanna conceived Shaktimaan in 1981 while working on a film with Rajshri Productions.
 He shared the idea with producer Rajkumar Barjatya, and they planned to develop it as a film titled Aakash, but the project did not progress.
 Khanna later revived the concept under his own production banner, Bheeshm International, named after his acclaimed role as Bheeshma in Mahabharat (1988–1990).

 In a 1997 interview with Screen, Khanna explained that the growing popularity of superhero content among children influenced his decision to create Shaktimaan.
 Observing his nephew's fascination with animated superhero shows, he saw an opportunity to introduce an Indian superhero.
 He noted that while Indian mythology featured powerful figures, it lacked a dedicated superhero like Superman or Spider-Man.
 This led him to create Shaktimaan, a character born from a yagna and the combined energies of the universe.

-For Shaktimaan’s alter ego, Pandit Gangadhar Vidhyadhar Mayadhar Omkarnath Shastri, Khanna wanted a distinct, comical persona to contrast with the superhero’s powerful presence.
-The character’s appearance, including buck teeth and floppy hair, was inspired by American comedian Jerry Lewis.
+For Shaktimaan's alter ego, 'Pandit Gangadhar Vidhyadhar Mayadhar Omkarnath Shastri', Khanna wanted a distinct, comical persona to contrast with the superhero's powerful presence.
+The character's appearance, including buck teeth and floppy hair, was inspired by American comedian Jerry Lewis.

 The series was sponsored by Parle-G from its debut episode.
 In 2004, sign language interpretation was introduced for the social messages delivered at the end of episodes to make them accessible to a wider audience.

 Special effects

 Mukesh Khanna aimed for Shaktimaan to feature the "best-ever" special effects on Indian television.
 However, after the series aired, he admitted that it fell short of his expectations.
-He had envisioned effects comparable to those in Superman, Independence Day resurgence,independence day Armageddon Spider-Man, and Terminator but acknowledged that the availability of advanced computer graphics and trained professionals in India was limited at the time.
+He had envisioned effects comparable to those in Superman,Independence Day (1996 film),Armageddon (1998 film),volcano (1997 film),2012 (film),Independence Day: Resurgence,Rambo: First Blood Part 2 Spider-Man1,2,3 and Terminator, but acknowledged that the availability of advanced computer graphics and trained professionals in India was limited at the time.
 The special effects for each episode cost ₹2 lakh, with a total expenditure of ₹10 lakh in 1997.

 Release

 Broadcast

-Shaktimaan aired for 450 episodes on DD National from 13 September 1997 to 27 March 2005.
-The series was later dubbed and broadcast in multiple Indian languages, including Tamil on DD Podhigai and Chutti TV, and Odia on Tarang.
+Shaktimaan aired for 450 episodes on Doordarshan National from 13 September 1997 to 27 March 2005.
+The series was later dubbed and broadcast in multiple Indian languages, including Tamil on Doordarshan Tamil (then DD Podhigai) and Chutti TV, and in Odia on Tarang.
 Reruns aired on STAR Utsav and Dangal TV, while a re-edited version premiered on Pogo TV in 2006, including an English-dubbed version for the network.

 In 2019, Mukesh Khanna stated on his YouTube channel, Bheeshm International, that the series was canceled due to high broadcasting costs, which resulted in financial losses.
 He clarified that the decision was not influenced by concerns over children imitating stunts from the show, as was widely speculated.

 In response to the COVID-19 pandemic, Shaktimaan was re-telecast on DD National from 1 April 2020 after the suspension of ongoing productions.
 It was also aired on DD Retro starting 13 April 2020.